MariaGoman-UMStudent/MART341-WebDesign/Assignment11/README.md

 3 additional techniques:

--I added an underline on the example poem
+- I added an underline on the example poem
--I adjusted the line spacing in the explanitory paragraph to make it user friendly and easier to read -I added another pink hover affect over the author name to match the overall design and color scheme
+- I adjusted the line spacing in the explanitory paragraph to make it user friendly and easier to read
+- I added another pink hover affect over the author name to match the overall design and color scheme